PagerDuty Advance User Guide

 Slack and Microsoft Teams Sources

-Status updates will generate from the following chat app sources:
+Status updates generate from the following chat app sources:

 Slack